 Commercial Restaurant Kitchen Equipment Checklist

-Understand the Role of a Restaurant Kitchen
+Role of a Restaurant Kitchen

 You can always add things later on.
 So, just walk away from the commercial smoker or the industrial grade ice cream maker until you are sure smoked ribs and soft serve are integral to your restaurant menu and concept.

 Restaurant auctions are also a great place to find commercial kitchen equipment for pennies on the dollar.
-Auctions are a good place for picking up small items like dishware, flatware, bread baskets, condiment containers and serving utensils.
+Auctions are a good place for picking up small items like dishware, flatware, bread baskets, condiment containers, and serving utensils.

 You can also find good deals on gently used kitchen equipment, like oven ranges and refrigerator units.
 Be mindful that buying used restaurant equipment is not always your best option since it does not usually come with a warranty.

-Complete List of Kitchen Equipment
+Kitchen Equipment List

-Here is a general checklist of everything you need to outfit your restaurant kitchen:
+A general checklist of everything you need to outfit your restaurant kitchen: